SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-administer-containers-in-azure.md

 ---
 title: "Administer containers in Azure"
-excerpt: "Azure Container Instances are the quickest and easiest way to run containers in Azure.
-This learning path will teach you how to create and manage your containers, and how ACI can be used to provide elastic scale for Kubernetes."
+excerpt: "With this learning path, you'll create and manage your Azure Container Instances, and see how they can be used to provide elastic scale for Kubernetes."
 type: collection
 price: Free
 length: PT5H10M